maartenzam/interactive-publication/src/pages/graphic-file-formats-units.md

 So, referring to the dpi of a raster graphic to describe its image quality or resolution, is not meaningful.
 A high quality raster images should have enough pixels so that when printed in the desired dpi, image quality is assured.

-Take into account that printers need much more dpi compared to what displays need in pixel density (pixels per inch) because printers only have a limited set of ink colours to mix (see [Colour: the basics](Colour%20the%20basics%20a90e331756d2497aa8b2b3ce26b9e3de.md)).
+Take into account that printers need much more dpi compared to what displays need in pixel density (pixels per inch) because printers only have a limited set of ink colours to mix (see the page about <span class='internal-link'>[CMYK](describing-colours-cmyk)</span>).
 For each pixel on a digital display, printers need to mix dots of different colours in much finer detail to obtain the same colours, as is shown in the image below:

 <p class='center'>
 <img src='File%20formats,%20dimensions%20and%20units%20d1757276a4214716bd793dd0f19ac95c/DPI_and_PPI.png' alt='Source: [Wapcaplet](https://commons.wikimedia.org/wiki/File:DPI_and_PPI.png), CC BY-SA 3.0' class='max-600' />